THE LEADERS OF TOMORROW

 Maria is originally from Finland, and 25 years old.
 One of the core values of Maria is the belief in equality of all human beings, and working for gender equality is one of her passions.
 Professionally her goal is to be able to contribute to a better society, by focusing on her own abilities to do so.
-As a person she is driven by challenges, which led her to working in India for a shorter time, as well as going to Egypt for an internship.
+As a person she is driven by challenges, which led to her working in India for a short time, as well as going to Egypt for an internship.
 Maria Kangas' mentor is Elizabeth Filippouli.

 “Somehow Things Always Seem To Work Out”

 Q: TELL US A FEW THINGS ABOUT YOUR COUNTRY, AND ALSO YOUR LIFE'S STORY!

 I am originally from Finland, where I spent my first 19 years.
 Finland is a quite small country, up in the north, with long winters and summers where the sun some days wouldn’t set.
 It is very safe, and education is free!
 From there I moved to Sweden in 2010 to enrol in university studies at Lund University.
 There I first studied Japanese language, and soon ventured out to Japan on exchange studies at Fukuoka Women’s University.
 There I got the opportunity to further study Japanese language and culture, as well as interact with other students with diverse backgrounds and cultures, which taught me a lot about the world around me, but also myself.